Techtonica/curriculum/api/http-request-practice.md

 - Aside from ease of use from an engineer perspective, what other pros/cons would a software team use to choose an HTTP library for their project?

 ### Check for Understanding

+Sync up with your pair or another apprentice who is available and go through the following exercises.

 #### Paper Request
 - Your the client: on **paper** write out a basic HTTP request